1–7 Constitution Hill, Birmingham: History

 Known locally as the 'Red Palace', the building As of 2007 was only occupied on the top two floors.
 The lower floors remained empty after the previous tenant, a Chinese restaurant trading as 'China Village', vacated in approximately 2002.
 The basement floor was used as the kitchens serving the main restaurant on the ground floor and function room on the first floor.
 The building fabric has been deteriorating for a number of years and needs a significant investment if the building is to survive long term.

 The ground and first floor re-opened as a Syrian/Lebanese restaurant called 'Syriana' in April 2008.

+In January 2026, the building was the scene of a major fire, requiring the attendance of over 30 firefighters.